 Foods have the power to completely transform the way your body and mind works, either negatively or positively.
 One of the first, very obvious signs of food’s impact on an individual is their teeth.
 What you eat matters for your teeth, not just aesthetically in whether they’re white and bright, but their structure and health as well.

 Prevent oral health issues from developing and yellowing teeth by cutting out the four following foods as much as you can!

 1. Sour Candies

 As much as these sweet treats make for the perfect late-night snack, they aren’t so kind to your teeth.
 Sour candies contain different amounts and types of acids that can be much tougher on tooth enamel.
-In addition, sour candies are chewy and sticky, which means they can stick to your teeth and even your gums for an extended period if you do not brush or remove it.
-When this happens, plaque is left to build-up on your teeth and eventually lead to tooth decay or cavities.
+In addition, sour candies are chewy and sticky, which means they can stick to your teeth and even your gums for an extended period if you do not brush or remove them.
+When this happens, plaque is left to build upon your teeth and eventually leads to tooth decay or cavities.